Alessio-Lovato-Unipd/locobot_ws/README.md

 To do so, follow these steps:

+0. Set the kinect cameras and the apriltag markers (family 36h11) on the floor.
+Make sure the markers are visible from all the cameras and that the cameras are correctly connected to the USB ports.
+Tag_id 0 is set as the origin of the map, while markers from 1 to 9 (except 3,4) are used to calibrate the cameras.
+Coordinate system (right-hand coordinate system) is defined as follows:
+    - X: to the right of the marker
+    - Y: to the top of the marker
+    - Z: exit from the marker
+Only the tag_id 0 placement is important, the others can be placed randomly as they're used only to calibrate the cameras position.

 1. Make sure to change all the launch file parameters in the calibration folder with the correct values for the kinect serial number and the camera roots.

     > **Note:** The calibration process won't start until all the root frames specified by the calib_master are found.
 Make sure to have all the kinect launch files publishing before starting the calibration and that the frames are correctly named as in the other launch files of the camera_calibration folder.